jquery/learn.jquery.com/page/events/event-delegation.md

 // add a new element on to our existing list
 $( "#list" ).append( "<li><a href=\"http://newsite.com\">Item #101</a></li>" );
 ```
 If we were to click our newly added item, nothing would happen.
 This is because of the directly bound event that we attached previously.
-Direct events are only attached to elements at the time we called the `.on()` method for our existing collection of `<a>`&rsquo;s, that is only the `<a>`&rsquo;s that were found when we call `$()`.
+Direct events are only attached to elements at the time we called the `.on()` method for our existing collection of `<a>`'s, that is only the `<a>`'s that were found when we call `$()`.

 ## Event Propagation
 Understanding how events propagate is an important factor in being able to leverage Event Delegation.
 Any time an anchor tags is clicked, a *click* event is fired for the: